Professor David Bilton

 Current projects include:

 Oxygen limitation in aquatic arthropods.
 Does oxygen limitation set thermal limits in aquatic arthropods, and does respiratory mode influence this?
-In collaboration with Dr Wilco Verberk, Marie Curie Fellow, UoP.
+Collaborator: Dr Wilco Verberk (Radboud University, Netherlands).

 Conservation biology of threatened aquatic beetles